7 Best Keto Potato Substitute Options (#1 Is Amazing!)

 Eggplant

 If you have them available, raw eggplants can also be used as a keto potato replacement.
-Use eggplants as a replacement for potatoes in casseroles, gratin, fries, and more.
+Use eggplants as a replacement for potatoes in casseroles, gratins, fries, and more.

-Eggplants are low carbs and have about 5.8 grams of total carbs and 3 grams of fiber per 100 grams.
-100 grams of raw eggplant thus has 2.8 grams of net carbs.
+Eggplants are low in carbs and have about 5.8 grams of total carbs and 3 grams of fiber per 100 grams.
+100 grams of raw eggplant have 2.8 grams of net carbs.

 Zucchini